Here is the latest on road closures on the Central Coast. If you are planning to drive Highway 1, these are my top tips of the day! March 12, 2023

 Hearst Castle

-Elephant Seal Viewing Area
+Elephant Seals Viewing Area

 Bixby Bridge

-Julia Pfieffer Burns State Park
+Julia Pfeiffer Burns State Park

 A great place for hiking, this park is best known for McWay Falls, a 100-foot waterfall that cascades from an 80-foot high drop-off into the cove below.
+The trail to get there is quite easy.
+It’s an iconic spot and might be crowded but it’s still worth doing.

-The trail to get there is quite easy and it’s such an iconic spot, you really do have to see it.
 Don’t park on the side of the road.
-You’ll see that a lot of people do, but I think it could be dangerous; there’s plenty of parking in the park itself, at least in the off-season.
+You’ll see that a lot of people do, but I think it could be dangerous.
+In the off-season use the parking lot within the park.

-Nepenthe
+Nepenthe Big Sur

 Monarch Butterfly Sanctuary

 The black-and-orange butterflies spend much of the fall and winter in the local Monterey Pine trees, roughly from Halloween until Valentine’s Day.
-Residents of Pacific Grove help the butterfly’s habitat by planting purple and yellow flowers, such as lantana, yellow aster, Pride of Madera, and Mexican Sage, in what is called Butterfly Gardens.
+Residents of Pacific Grove help the butterfly’s habitat by planting purple and yellow flowers, such as lantana, yellow aster, Pride of Madera, and Mexican Sage, in what is called Butterfly Gardens. from Wikipedia.

 Point Pinos Lighthouse